 As an accepted student, you must take several important steps to enroll at Greensboro College.
 Follow this checklist to ensure you’re ready for move-in day!
 Remember, your Pride Page will be your “home base” as you submit your deposit and fill out the required forms to officially enroll, so be sure to hang on to the username and password you create.

 Have you filed your FAFSA?
 If not, please go to FAFSA.ed.gov.
 FAFSA stands for Free Application for Federal Student Aid and is your opportunity to receive help with college expenses.
-File your FAFSA by March 1 for priority consideration.
-Be sure to add our school code to the form: 002930.
-For more information about financial aid, visit Financial Aid page or email the financial aid office at firstname.lastname@example.org or 336.272.7102, ext.
+Beginning October 1, you may submit your FAFSA.
+Remember to include Greensboro College as a FAFSA recipient.
+Our school code is 002930.
+For more information about financial aid, visit www.greensboro.edu/financial-aid or email the financial aid office at firstname.lastname@example.org or 336.272.7102, ext.
 5217.

 4. Send in your deposit